ebobby/about-me/_posts/2023-07-20-My-entrepreneurship-journey.md

 dreamed of being the next Microsoft or ID Software.
 A bunch of smart hackers building something massive and then riding off into the sunset on red Ferraris.

-Being a penniless Mexican kid though, very far from Silicon Valley, made this dream a bit too far to reach.
-When I got out of school I realized that having no money and zero connections would a rough start, so I joined the work force as a programmer, it seemed that learning about how businesses worked from the inside, while making money, was the only path to follow.
+Being a penniless Mexican kid though, far from Silicon Valley, made this dream a bit too far to reach.
+When I got out of school I realized that having no money and zero connections would be a rough start, so I joined the work force as a programmer, it seemed that learning about how businesses worked from the inside, while making money, was the only path to follow.